yaohuang2005/TLVServer/README.md

 4. set the serveraddr.sin_addr.s_addr = INADDR_ANY to accept every interface connection

-5. to handle long-lived connection, server periodically sends heartbeat back to alive client fd (for test, now in every 15 seconds), and also set cliend fd option as "SO_KEEPALIVE"
+5. to handle long-lived connection, tcp server periodically sends heartbeat back to all alive client fd (for test, now in every 15 seconds), and of course also set cliend fd option as "SO_KEEPALIVE"

 ## To be improved: